whleucka/bodybuilder.nvim/README.md

 **NOTE** this is a work in progress, so use it at your own risk.

 Pump up your code!
 Automatically fill in the body of your methods/functions with AI, keeping your signatures and docs intact.
-Designed for Neovim, fully async, and with a virtual-text spinner that’s more persistent than your gym buddy during leg day.
+Designed for Neovim, fully async.

 ## Features